sanger-pathogens/nextflow-commons/configs/README.md

 ## 5. Resource conflicts:

 When configuring resources for use on WSI "farm" HPC, allocations must comply with ISG farm rules to avoid job submission errors.
-Always ensure you are up to date with the [ISG farm documentation](https://ssg-confluence.internal.sanger.ac.uk/spaces/FARM/pages/101360547/Farm+documentation), as normal LSF job submission rules apply.
+Always ensure you are up to date with the [ISG documentation on the farm queues](https://ssg-confluence.internal.sanger.ac.uk/spaces/FARM/pages/101361122/What+are+the+different+queues+for), as normal LSF job submission rules apply.

 ### Memory and queue conflicts: